yitianwang18/cse112-s22-group14/admin/misc/rules.md

 - Document all meetings in the github repository, including important direct messages, asynchronous meetings, and full group meetings.

 - Feel free to consider changing roles if that helps the team.

-### **5. Specific Team Member Responsibilities**
-Refer to team member info for specific team member roles.
-- Coordinator:
-- Designer:
-- Developer:

 ### **6. Conflict Resolution**
 - Try to keep conflicts to a minimum